This post was written by Mark Linsdell of the Publicize Newsroom.

 Flow Neuroscience‘s headset uses mild electrical currents to stimulate brain activity in depressed people.
 It works alongside an AI-powered app that teaches the user the science behind mental health, healthy coping techniques, and lifestyle changes.

 They raised $1.1 million in seed funding last year.
 Unfortunately, the device is only currently available to order in the United Kingdom and Sweden

-Through various algorithms, Quartet aim to facilitate care between the providers and mental health patients for better physical outcomes.
+Through various algorithms, Quartet aims to facilitate care between the providers and mental health patients for better physical outcomes.

-Moreover, providers can also use the platform to collaborate and build a community with each other through treatment plances, combined resources and monitoring progress.
+Moreover, providers can also use the platform to collaborate and build a community with each other through treatment plans, combined resources, and monitoring progress.

 As you can see, technology is revolutionizing mental health services for the better.
-Furthermore, although depression and anxiety can be isolated, the virtual communities and tools available through these startups means that people suffering with mental health issues are not alone on their journey.
+Furthermore, although depression and anxiety can be isolated, the virtual communities and tools available through these startups mean that people suffering from mental health issues are not alone on their journey.

 With the increasing awareness raised on World Mental Health Day, we hope that more health and wellness tech and mental health understanding comes to the fore.

 Interested in finding out more about how we can design a PR strategy to support your business goals?
 Send us a note using the below form and our PR specialist will be in touch to arrange a chat.